kubevirt-ui/kube-gateway/README.md

 ### Run the proxy locally

-Make sure you compiled the `oc-proxy` tool, and have all the pre-required certifations in the test directory, if you installed the tool using `go install ...` command, run using `oc-proxy` instead of `.os-proxy`.
+Make sure you have all the pre-required certifations in the test directory.

 ``` bash
 # Proxy the noVNC html files mixed with k8s API (replace the cluster with one you own)